-Clinical Psychology: MA Degree Program
+Argosy University, San Francisco Bay Area Clinical Psychology MA Degree Program

-Whether you’re seeking a terminal degree at the master's level or plan to pursue your doctoral degree, the Master of Arts (MA) in Clinical Psychology degree program is designed to provide you with a strong clinical foundation.
+Whether you’re seeking a terminal degree at the master's level or plan to pursue your doctoral degree, the Alameda, CA Master of Arts (MA) in Clinical Psychology degree program is designed to provide you with a strong clinical foundation.
 Our classes can help you develop an understanding of the science of psychology, while teaching you the theoretical knowledge and clinical skills needed to become an effective member of a mental health or social service team.
 This program also offers comprehensive preparation if you plan to apply to our Doctor of Psychology in Clinical Psychology program.

-Program Goals and Objectives
+Program Aim and Learning Objectives

-The Master of Arts (MA) in Clinical Psychology degree program at the American School of Professional Psychology–at Argosy University | San Francisco has the following goals and objectives.
+The Master of Arts (MA) in Clinical Psychology degree program at the American School of Professional Psychology–at Argosy University | San Francisco has the following learning objectives: